cwill83247/dogFriendlyCamping/README.md

 # Errors and Bugs
 - Contrast issues identifed by Lighthouse Accessebility changed the navigation bar colours so more of a contrast.

+- Required form fields
+Had anissue with the form, and the required elements not being enforced, this was due to a bootstrap novalidate option being applied that is intended for custom forms.

 - Error: Start tag body seen but an element of the same type was already open.
 From line 56, column 1; to line 56, column 23